axibase/atsd/configuration/tag-templates.md

 ## Overview

-Tag templates provide a way to organize tags for similar entities or metrics into groups and to apply custom formatting and validation rules to the managed tags.
+Tag templates provide a way to organize tags for similar entities or metrics into groups and apply custom formatting and validation rules to the grouped tags.

 ![](./images/tag-templates.png)